- ORDER: Passeriformes

 If your backyard has plenty of trees, you might attract Blackburnian Warblers on migration or in summer.
 They may remain hard to find in the tree canopy, but they may come down into view if you offer a bird bath or water dripper.
 See more ideas for creating water features in your yard.
 Warblers don’t come to seed feeders, although they may stop by if you offer mealworms.

 - Cool Facts

 - No other North American warbler has an orange throat.

-- Although the Blackburnian Warbler does not associate with other birds while it is nesting, it will join foraging flocks of chickadees, kinglets, and nuthatches after the young fledge.
-The warbler will follow the mixed flock with its begging young.
+- Although the Blackburnian Warbler does not associate with other birds while it is nesting, it may bring its fledged young to forage in flocks of chickadees, kinglets, and nuthatches.
 The begging of the warbler chicks can even attract chickadees.

 - The oldest recorded Blackburnian Warbler was a male, and at least 8 years, 2 months old, when it was recaptured and rereleased during banding operations in Minnesota.